higanworks/example-knife-cloudstack-idcf/README.md

 ## Stack Sample

 - `stacks/hadoop-hdfs-cdh.json`: creates hadoop hdfs cluster [name x1 data x3]
-    - all nodes will be registered to Mackerel.
+    - all nodes will be registered to `Mackerel.io`.

 ## Create stack and regist nodes and clients to chef-server.